Jordan094/mixify/README.md

 ## Typography

-I have chosen the Fira-Sans Font.
+I have chosen the Outfit Font.
 This is provided by Google Fonts and [can be found here.](https://fonts.google.com/specimen/Outfit)

 I have used the regular font weight for standard text and chosen a weight of 600 when adding emphasis such as on the heading and title text.